Does your organisation need talented people with digital skills?

 We run a competitive recruitment process to find talented, motivated Victorians aged over 30 with around 10 years of work experience from a diverse range of industries and backgrounds.
 We’re particularly interested in supporting women, regional Victorians and those who’ve been affected by COVID-19.

-All candidates will have recently graduated from a 12-week digital course with one of Victoria's top training providers and bring experience from previous careers or roles, with valuable transferable skills and soft skills that will enable them to make an immediate contribution to the workplace.
+All participants will have recently graduated from a 12-week digital course with one of Victoria's top training providers and bring experience from previous careers or roles, with valuable transferable skills and soft skills that will enable them to make an immediate contribution to the workplace.

 Digital Jobs seeks to upskill Victorians aged over 30 and support them to transition into digital jobs.